ABOUT"Music speaks for itself - if we give it the chance." (Yehudi Menuhin)

 Benedicte Palko is well known for her technically brilliance and beauty of tone and melody.
 Her ability of an honest and profound music-making has not gone unnoticed among audiences and press reviews wherever she performs.
-Her repertoire covers a wide range of styles from baroque to contemporary music, but her musical identity is with the classic and romantic repertoire.
-She has had several works written specially for her.
+Chamber music is her great passion, inspired by her teacher, the legendary pianist György Sebök.

-Benedicte Palko is the founder and artistic leader of the “International Chamber Music Festival – Joaquín Turina”, which takes place in Seville, Spain, every second year.
-Here she has performed with musicians such as Philippe Graffin, Esther Hoppe, Nicolas Dautricourt, Tanja Becker-Bender, Tobias Feldmann, Mirijam Contzen, Priya Mitchell, Gary Hoffman, István Vardái, Julian Steckel, Torleif Thedéen, James Dunham, Yura Lee, Lise Berthaud, José Luis Estellés, Gordan Nikoliç, KUSS Quartet...
+Benedicte Palko is the founder and artistic leader of the “International Chamber Music Festival Joaquín Turina”, based in Seville, Spain.
+Here she has performed with musicians such as Tanja Becker-Bender, Kristóf Baráti, Tobias Feldmann, Gary Hoffman, István Vardái, Julian Steckel, Torleif Thedéen, James Dunham, Yura Lee, Lise Berthaud, José Luis Estellés, Gordan Nikoliç, KUSS Quartet...

-In June 2019 Benedicte presented a new, annual chambermusic project in combination with litterature and gastronomy in the isle Bru, next to Stavanger: PALKO & Co, The project was received with sould out concert and a 5 stars review in "Stavanger Aftenblad".
+In June 2019 Benedicte presented a new, annual chamber music project in combination with literature and gastronomy in the isle Bru, next to her hometown Stavanger, Norway, called PALKO & Co: www.benedictepalko.com/palkoco.